michaelb/shogai/README.md

 # shogai

 a rust interface for shogi engines (with simple shogi engine capabilities)

+Should be used as a library, but the demo (code in main.rs) is playable, as you can see below (me vs a stupid bot)
 ![Me playing against a simple bot](demo.gif)

 ## What it is